Mental Health Counseling, M.A.

 In the first semester of the program, students undertake an introductory MHC course in addition to developmental psychology, psychopathology, and clinical assessment, with an assessment practicum.
 An intensive January course covers ethical and legal issues in counseling.

-In the second semester, students undertake course work in psychodynamic and cognitive-behavioral approaches to counseling as well as group processes.
+In the second semester, students undertake course work in psychodynamic and cognitive-behavioral approaches to counseling, as well as group processes.
 Students continue to explore the counseling process through role-play and other in-class exercises in their counseling practicum course.
-Through this course, they have the opportunity to conduct, intake, and counsel a relatively uncomplicated client at the Brooklyn College Personal Counseling Program.
-They also may continue their counseling practicum at the college’s Personal Counseling Program and may begin their clinical internships.
+Through this course, they have the opportunity to conduct an intake and may counsel a client at the Brooklyn College Personal Counseling Program who is developmentally appropriate for students’ training level.
+They also may gain their first-year counseling experience at an external practicum site.

 Over the summer, students participate in a social, linguistic, and cultural foundations of counseling course.

-An intensive January course covers career development counseling.
-In the final semester of the MHC Program, course work relates to research and program evaluation, along with an advanced elective.
+In the final semester of the MHC Program, course work relates to career development counseling and research and program evaluation, along with an advanced elective.
 Students also continue with their yearlong internship and group supervision course.

 Curriculum